 respectively.

-It can be observed from these relations that the dynamics of an electron is determined not by and separately, but by the ratio e/m.
+It can be observed from these relations that the dynamics of an electron is determined not by e and m separately, but by the ratio e/m.

 (c) At atmospheric pressure, the ions of gases have no chance of reaching their respective electrons because of collision and recombination with other gas molecules.
 Hence, gases are insulators at atmospheric pressure.
 At low pressures, ions have a chance of reaching their respective electrodes and constitute a current.
 Hence, they conduct electricity at these pressures.